dij0s/PETAL/thesis/bachelor_thesis.typ

 Two different configurations of the solution, each using different language models, are benchmarked.

-A smaller configuration is defined for further comparison against the baseline, larger configuration.
-The #ref(<configurations>) below breaks them down:
+A smaller configuration is defined for further comparison against the baseline.
+This baseline, a _larger_ configuration, leverages bigger language models for the strategy planner agent as introduced in the #ref(<limitations>, supplement: it => it.body) section.

+The #ref(<configurations>) below breaks down their composition:

 #set table(
   stroke: (x, y) => {